crystal-ameba/ameba/README.md

 ### Inline disabling

-One or more rules can't be disabled using inline directives:
+One or more rules can be disabled using inline directives:

 ```crystal
 # ameba:disable LargeNumbers